ElBretxa/Bretxa-Discord-Rich-Presence/README.md

 ## Installation

+Download the executable from [here](https://cdn.discordapp.com/attachments/1058794706613571744/1119647672899481701/Bretxas_Discord_Rich_Presence.exe) and start it directly!

 1. Clone or download this repository to your local machine.
 2. Open the project in your preferred C# development environment.
 3. Restore the NuGet packages for the project if necessary.

 ## Configuration

-1. Obtain a Discord Developer Application Client ID.
+1. Create a Discord Developer Application and get the Client ID/Application ID.
-2. Add the Discord Client ID to the application.
-3. Upload an image to the Rich Presence Assets.
+2. Upload an image to the Rich Presence Assets.
-4. Retrieve the Rich Presence Image Key.
-5. Configure the application.
+3. Configure the application.

 ## Usage

-1. Build and run the application using your development environment.
-2. The application interface will be displayed.
-3. To set a rich presence status:
-   - Select a profile or create a new one.
-   - Fill in the State, Details, and Image fields.
+1. Start the application.
+2. Fill the client id.
+3. If you want to use the image previously uploaded to Rich Presence Assets, click fetch and select it.
-   - Click the Launch RP button.
+4. Click Launch RP and have fun!
-4. To save a profile:
+5. To save a profile:
    - Fill in the desired settings for the profile.
    - Click the Save button.